kaseymccormick/maker_club/README.md

 ## The short and sweet of it

-*Who*
+**Who**
-A group of 16 5th graders and myself as well as a 5th grade teacher, my mom, comprise of maker club.
+A group of 16 5th graders and myself as well as a 5th grade teacher, comprise of maker club.

-*What*
+**What**
 Maker club's primary goal is to teach problem solving techniques for and using design, code and 3D printing.

-*When*
+**When**
 Meets once a week for 13 weeks, after school.

-*Where*
+**Where**
-In an elementary school
+In an elementary school either in a classroom or computer lab.

 *Why*
+For me, to overcome imposter syndrom by teaching others in addition to wanting to be around a group of people who want to learn, the just happen to be kids.
+For them, to hopefully give them insight on design, development and 3d printing as well as different ways to solve problems.
+I try and stress everything we're creating, even if i came up with it, is to solve a problem that we have.